YusukeIwaki/oreore-ios-mdm/README.md

 ## Declaration

-UI is not implemented yet, so we have to prepare declaration using console.
+UI is available on `https://<your domain>/ddm`, however bulk-insert is hard to do with web-UI.
+So we can also prepare declaration using console.

 ### Defining device group